-- 1. Open the cover. - 2.
-Double-click the Safely Remove Hardware icon found on the Windows taskbar and the Safely Remove Hardware window appears on screen. - 3.
-Select (highlight) the ExpressCard from the list to disable the card. - 4.
-Depending on the model you have:

-Slightly push the card to release and then pull it out of the slot. -orPush the eject button and the card will slide out slightly.
-Pull the card out of the slot.
+- 1. Double-click the Safely Remove Hardware is icon found on the Windows taskbar and the Safely Remove Hardware window appears on screen. - 2.
+Select (highlight) the ExpressCard from the list to disable the card. - 3.
+Slightly push the card to release and then pull it out of the slot. - 4.
+Insert the rubber cover back into place.

-Using PC Cards (Select Models Only)
+Using PC Cards (Optional)

-Select models have a PC Card slot.
-The PC Card slot supports type II card and CardBus specifications.
+Select models have a PC card slot.
+The PC card slot supports type II card and CardBus specifications.

-To insert a PC Card:
+To insert a PC card:

-- 1. Locate the PC Card slot and open the protective cover. - 2.
-Slide the card, with its label facing up, into the slot.
-The eject button (if existing on your model) will pop out.
+- 1. Locate the PC card slot on the left side of the computer. - 2.
+Remove the rubber cover by grasping and pulling out. - 3.
+Slide the PC card, with its label facing up, into the slot until the eject button pops out.

-To remove a PC Card:
+To remove a PC card:

-- 1. Open the cover. - 2.
-Double-click the Safely Remove Hardware icon found on the Windows taskbar and the Safely Remove Hardware window appears on the screen. - 3.
-Select (highlight) the PC Card from the list to disable the card.
+- 1. Double-click the Safely Remove Hardware icon found on the Windows taskbar and the Safely Remove Hardware window appears on screen. - 2.
+Select (highlight) the PC card from the list to disable the card. - 3.
+Push the eject button and the card will slide out slightly. - 4.
+Insert the rubber cover back into place.